Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

 **CONFIGURATION**

 The *CONFIGURATION* section displays the additional configuration for the data type of the selected attribute.
-The configuration fields differ depending on the data type of the attribute.
+The configuration fields differ depending on the data type of the attribute, see [Data type list](./04_DataTypeList.md).

 ### Add mapping